The Song of the Libelungs

 "Okay, but then why are we killing them?" the child asked again.

-"So that he doesn't sit down," answered the inattentive woman, listening to the commotion that was approaching.
+"So that he doesn't sit down," replied the inattentive woman, listening to the commotion that was approaching.
 That's the watchword.

 Then the thunder poured out.
 Horsemen clattered wildly past, brandishing their sharp weapons.
 Seeing them alone, a few dashed with their swift horses over the furrows and overtook them, split the child with a blow, and those who had not gathered to gnaw the little flesh from the crooked bones, rolled the woman or amused herself at the expense of her sufferings.